 Mortgage applications increased 1.5 percent from one week earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending November 22, 2019.
 This week’s results are being compared to the week of Thanksgiving 2018.Click on graph for larger image.

 ...
-The Refinance Index increased 12 percent from the previous week.
-The seasonally adjusted Purchase Index increased 6 percent from one week earlier.
-The unadjusted Purchase Index increased 7 percent compared with the previous week and was 4 percent higher than the same week one year ago.
+The Refinance Index increased 4 percent from the previous week and was 314 percent higher than the same week one year ago.
+The seasonally adjusted Purchase Index decreased 1 percent from one week earlier.
+The unadjusted Purchase Index increased 4 percent compared with the previous week and was 55 percent higher than the same week one year ago.

 The first graph shows the refinance index since 1990.

 With lower rates, we saw a sharp increase in refinance activity, but mortgage rates would have to decline further to see a huge refinance boom.

 The second graph shows the MBA mortgage purchase index

 According to the MBA, purchase activity is up 55% year-over-year unadjusted for the Thanksgiving holiday.